microsoft/TypeScript-Handbook/pages/Module Resolution.md

 The sources of these modules can live in different directories, but a build script will put them all together.

 Setting `baseUrl` informs the compiler where to find modules.
-All modules imports with non-relative names, are assumed to be relative to the `baseUrl`.
+All module imports with non-relative names are assumed to be relative to the `baseUrl`.

 Value of *baseUrl* is determined as either:

-* value of *baseUrl* command line argument (if given path is relative it is computed based on current directory)
+* value of *baseUrl* command line argument (if given path is relative, it is computed based on current directory)
-* value of *baseUrl* property in 'tsconfig.json' (if given path is relative it is computed based on the location of 'tsconfig.json')
+* value of *baseUrl* property in 'tsconfig.json' (if given path is relative, it is computed based on the location of 'tsconfig.json')

-Note that relative module imports are not impacted by setting the baseUrl, as they are always resolved relative to thier importing files.
+Note that relative module imports are not impacted by setting the baseUrl, as they are always resolved relative to their importing files.

 You can find more documentation on baseUrl in [RequireJS](http://requirejs.org/docs/api.html#config-baseUrl) and [SystemJS](https://github.com/systemjs/systemjs/blob/master/docs/overview.md#baseurl) documentation.